 As per the College Board, "Schools oblige all decisions about which exams get offered.
 Students are not able to choose exam dates on their own.
 At the start of March, AP coordinators will be able to assign students to Administration 2 and 3 exams, if needed."

 So you won't have a choice to choose which administration you'll be taking; your School will select it for you sometime in March.

 If you're taking AP Art and Design, AP Seminar, AP Computer Science Principles, or AP Research, Thursday, May 20th at 11:59 PM EST is the last day for coordinators to submit your digital portfolios collect your physical projects for portfolio gatherings.

 Have a look at each AP exam format by checking out the College Board's AP website and selecting the specific exam you're interested in.
 Know the structure of the exam and the types of questions you'll be asked.

 Learn more about the AP Courses here.

-Administration 1 is held from May 3rd to May 17th.
-All exams in Administration 1 will be conducted in school.
-All except Japanese Language and Culture and Chinese Language and Culture will be conducted with pencil and paper, the way AP exams have traditionally been taken.
+Administration 1 starts from May 3rd to May 17th.
+All exams in Administration 1 will take place in School.
+All except Chinese Language and Culture and Japanese Language and Culture will take place with pencil and paper, the way AP exams have traditionally taken place.

-All morning exams will be conducted at 8:00 AM local time, afternoon exams will be conducted at 12:00 PM local time, and one exam will be taken at 2:00 PM local time.
+All morning exams will occur at 8:00 AM local time, afternoon exams will occur at 12:00 PM local time, and one exam will be taken at 2:00 PM local time.

 Administration 1 AP Schedule (In-School)

 Administration 2 has two parts.
-In Option 1, exams will be held on the screen, on computer/laptop either at school or at home.
-You can take Option 1 from May 18 to May 28.
+In Option 1, exams will occur on the screen, a computer/laptop at School, or home.
+You can take Option 1 from May 18th to May 28th.
 You get a morning time slot and an afternoon time slot, and what time you take your exam will depend on the time zone you live in.